mhuebert/webdev-rethinkdb/README.md

 [Web Development in Clojure](http://www.purelyfunctional.tv/web-dev-in-clojure) LispCast, but made a few alterations:

-* RethinkDB instead of Postgres
+* RethinkDB instead of Postgres (expects rethinkdb to be running locally on default port)
 * Not set up for Heroku
 * No Bootstrap
 * Uses the [-> macro](https://clojuredocs.org/clojure.core/-%3E) for middleware